skip to main content

 • Eligible Applicants: You will receive an email invite if you are from an Internal Medicine programme and you are registered on a Basic Specialist Training (BST) programme, Higher Specialist Training (HST) programme, International Residency Training Programme (IRTP) or the International Clinical Fellowship Programme (ICFP) with the Royal College of Physicians of Ireland (RCPI) at the time of abstract submission.

-• To be considered for the Kate McGarry Prize you will need to be present at the annual National Education Day for Doctors in Training, which will take place on the 24 May 2024.
+• To be considered for the Kate McGarry Prize you will need to be present at the annual National Education Day for Doctors in Training, which will take place 23 May 2025.

 Judging Process